6monthslater/6monthslater/README.md

 ## Deployment

-Deployment is done through the docker compose file.
-You must first install docker, then set values for all of the environment variables.
+The deployment configuration of the app is defined in the [docker-compose file](./docker-compose.yaml).
+You must first install [Docker](https://www.docker.com/), then set values for all of the environment variables.

 To set up the configuration files, run the following command: